-Get a head start on your career in hospitality with Melbourne Polytechnic's Certificate II in Hospitality - Vocational Education and Training (VET) in Schools (VETiS).
+Get a head start on your career in hospitality with our Certificate II in Hospitality - Vocational Education and Training (VET) in Schools (VETiS).

 Melbourne Polytechnic offers the Certificate II in Hospitality as part of our VET in Schools (VETiS) program, giving you essential experience, skills and knowledge in the incredibly diverse world of hospitality while you study your VCE.